 Ghana would appoint an Honorary-Consul to Thailand to fast track bilateral relations which is now warming up after the two countries established diplomatic links in 1985.

 Vice President Alhaji Aliu Mahama, who made this known during a meeting with the visiting Deputy Prime Minister of Thailand, Dr Surakiart Sathirathai at the Osu Castle, said Ghana was also planning to set up a Trade Centre in Bangkok, the Capital of the Asian State to replicate the Thai Trade Centre in Accra.

 He, however, expressed dissatisfaction about the use of Thailand for the global trafficking of narcotic drugs, saying the complicity of some Ghanaians about the illicit trade was equally worrying.

 Vice President Alhaji Mahama appealed to the Thai authorities to transfer Ghanaian drug offenders serving various jail terms to prisons in Ghana, saying a Bill on Transfer of Prisoners was currently before Parliament to give legislative grounding to the request.

-On a lighter note, he commended the Black Stars for their splendid performance at the ongoing World Cup tournament in Germany and expressed the hope that the players would eat more Thai rice to chalk greater success in the future.
+On a lighter note, he commended the Blacks Stars for their splendid performance at the on-going World Cup tournament in Germany and expressed the hope that the players would eat more Thai rice to chalk greater success in the future.